Traffic Lights:Green, Amber and Red are

 ACE with kicker hands <7 are problematic as more A's out there => only play with 3-4 players and LATE in hand.
 Except very late in the 'game shoot' out, when few players remain

 Ride with a best, or second best, pair match, 'bird in the hand', but watch the betting as what you probably have is obvious, and look at what others may have.
-Early small bet is good for testing waters

-but generally they will have good cards => need to be sure you can beat them.
-Aim for a 3-bb raise.
-Reason to Pre-Bet.
-Collect blinds.
+Range of card strength of opponents varies, but generally they will have good cards => need to be sure you can beat them.
+Reason to Pre-Bet before BB gets to 100 is to (1) Collect blinds (2) Reduce the number of players, (3) Eliminating poor

-Reduce the number of players, eliminating poor hands that can jag a win, cream of the pot left.
-Increase pot size.
+hands that can jag a win, so cream of the pot will be left.
+Prebet early works better as once bet made many will double up (4) Increase pot size.

-Early => Look-see with weaker hands and low value pairs <7, cost is low
+Early => Look-see with weaker hands (PLUS Suited Connectors => no order required cf straight) and low value pairs <7, cost is low for blinds lees than 100.
+Suited connected or adjacent, >6 seem to do better than expected.

 Middle => Play tight with Premium Hands